Director, Defense Counterintelligence and Security Agency (DCSA)

-In this capacity, Mr. Lietzau leads both the personnel vetting and critical technology protection missions under DCSA and manages approximately 12,000 federal and contract support personnel worldwide.
+The Department of Defense named William (Bill) Lietzau the Director of the Defense Counterintelligence and Security Agency (DCSA), effective March 30, 2020.
+Mr. Lietzau leads both the personnel vetting and critical technology protection missions under DCSA and manages approximately 12,000 federal and contract support personnel worldwide.
 Additionally, Mr. Lietzau directs the development of an end-to-end national-level Information Technology infrastructure designed to support the personnel vetting enterprise.
+DCSA is a strategic asset to the Nation and its allies – leveraging advanced technologies and innovation, an extensive security education and certification enterprise, and substantial counterintelligence capabilities to continuously ensure a trusted federal workforce and enable industry’s delivery of uncompromised capabilities to preserve America's strategic edge.

 Prior to his current role, Mr. Lietzau served as the Director of the Personnel Vetting Transformation Office where he managed the transfer of the National Background Investigations Bureau (NBIB) to the nascent Defense Counterintelligence and Security Agency (DCSA), and initiated and led associated transformational efforts.